 - Travels of Marco Polo (ed.
 Marsden 1818/1908) Prologue § 5 :22. ↩

-- Marco, certainly inspired by Rustichello, devoted a passage to the modesty and purity of young Chinese women and enumerated all her virtues: She does not dance, she does not jump, she does not fool around, she does not show up at the window, she does not listen to idle chatters, she does not visit unseemly festivities, she does not stare people in the face, and she keeps her eyes always shy to the ground.
+- Marco, certainly inspired by Rustichello, devoted a passage to the modesty and purity of young Chinese women and enumerated all their virtues: they do not dance, jump, fool around, stand at the window, listen to idle chatter, visit unseemly festivities or stare people in the face, and they always keep their eyes to the ground.
 Description of the world (eds.
 Moule/Pelliot), vol. 1: 304. ↩

 - Das puch des edeln Ritters (ed.
 Creußner 1477) :46. („Dyse was an irem alter in dem sibenczehesten iar/ und schön an maß.“) ↩